 Pick up the toys.
-Your toddler is adorable.
-And messy.
-Ask her to help you clean up when play time is over.
-It’s easy to do, and it’s a game-changer at day’s end when you’d rather be watching terribly-irresistible reality TV instead of breaking your back over DUPLO blocks.
+Ask your toddler to help clean up when playtime is over, instead of doing it at the end of the day when you’d rather be watching Netflix instead of cleaning up DUPLO blocks.

 Make their own bed.
 This is a tough one because busy school mornings can get in the way.
 Weekends are wide open, however, and there’s nothing like a made bed to give your home a clean, fresh feeling.

 Collect the mail.
 This one doesn't even feel like a chore.

 Rake leaves.
 If you get a pint-sized garden tool, the two of you can rake together, combing quality outdoor time with chores.